Key takeaways:

 Once you’ve been approved, you’ll be issued a term sheet outlining the various terms and conditions of the potential loan agreement.
 If not previously notified, this is typically when the lender will let you know if the loan will require a UCC lien.
 Depending on the loan details, the lien can be placed on a single asset or a group of assets.

 If you agree to the terms of the loan, you’ll then need to sign the final set of loan documents that gives the lender permission to file the UCC lien on your assets.
-The lender will submit a UCC financing statement This is a document that details the asset the lender has a claim to. with your local Secretary of State.
+The lender will then submit a UCC financing statement with your local Secretary of State.

 UCC liens have an initial period of 5 years, and the filing can be renewed for as long as the loan has a balance.
 That being said, the lien can be removed prematurely in the event you pay off the loan before the initial 5-year period.
 The removal process can sometimes take several months, but you can always request to have it expedited if you need it removed for the purposes of pledging the collateral for another type of business loan.

-UCC liens are utilized by lenders as a way to mitigate risk in the event of default.
-Since the UCC filing allows the lien holder to take possession of the asset if the loan agreement is breached, it gives the lender the ability to then sell the asset to recoup financial losses.
+UCC liens are utilized by lenders or other creditors as a way to mitigate risk in the event of default.
+Since the UCC filing allows the lien holder to take possession of the asset if the loan agreement is breached, it gives the lender the ability to then sell the asset to recoup any financial losses.

 They also help ensure that ownership cannot be transferred without the loan first being satisfied.
 This is because buyers will typically conduct a search for active UCC liens before purchasing an asset and will not proceed with the transaction unless it is delivered free and clear of any such liens or other ownership claims.

-UCC liens can be used for nearly any type of loan.
-This can include lines of credit, equipment loans, working capital loans, and more.
+A UCC lien can be used for nearly any type of loan, such as lines of credit, equipment loans, and working capital loans.
 Lenders can have it as a blanket requirement as a condition of issuing a particular type of loan.
-It can also be required on a case-by-case basis, depending on the strength of a business loan application.
+It can also be required on a case-by-case basis; if necessary, it typically depends on the strength of a business loan application and your creditworthiness as a borrower.

-UCC liens can also be filed on many different types of assets and with more than one lien holder.
-This can include titled assets such as vehicles, as well as non titled assets.
+It can be filed on many different types of assets and with more than one lien holder.
+This can include titled assets, such as vehicles, and nontitled assets.
 Some other common examples include:

 - Commercial instruments